facebook/docusaurus/website/docs/using-plugins.md

 If you have installed `@docusaurus/preset-classic`, you don't need to install it as a dependency.
 You can also configure it through the [classic preset options](presets.md#docusauruspreset-classic) instead of doing it like below.

-By default, it's enabled in dev, and disabled in prod, to avoid exposing potentially sensitive informations.
+By default, it's enabled in dev, and disabled in prod, to avoid exposing potentially sensitive information.

 :::